ocelotsloth/ocelotsloth.github.io/_pages/about.md

 		- Responsible for assisting with setup and strike of all equipment, along with assisting with filming and photographing the ensemble.
-		Also responsible for ensuring that all of our equipment was safely stored before leaving andy of the several sites we were at.
+		Also responsible for ensuring that all of our equipment was safely stored before leaving any of the several sites we were at.
 - Mason Student-Run Computing and Technology [(SRCT)](https://srct.gmu.edu)
 	- Contributer since 2015
 	- Developer since Spring 2016